Jan

 Jan's carefree years

-The medication trap
+The drug trap

-The total crash
+The total collapse

 Medical cannabis as a support

-Interesting facts about Parkinson's
+Interesting facts about Parkinson's disease

 Causes and risk factors